-Many restaurants offer American-style food and other familiar meals.
+Many restaurants offer American-style food through international franchises and restaurants.
 But, don’t miss out on the sumptuous local cuisine, influenced by Spanish, Caribbean, African, American, and Indigenous cultures.

 Be aware that the pace of life here is a double-edged sword for those moving to Panama.
 While living in Panama’s less pressured environment is brilliant, it can have a downside.
 Things sometimes happen more slowly here, and if you are in a rush, it can be frustrating.
-To book an appointment is not always setting the meeting in stone.
+Booking an appointment doesn’t always mean that the meeting is set in stone.
 Dealing with red tape and bureaucracy can take some patience and some help to get things done right.

 How to move to Panama

-So you’ve made your decision; the next step is working out how to legally live in Panama.
-The excellent news is that Panama has excellent residency permits and visa options.
+The first step is working out how to legally live in Panama.
+The excellent news is that Panama has highly accommodating residency permits and visa options.